reactioon/rdebug/README.md

 ## Considerations

 RDEBUG is in development but the Release Candidate version can be used in development/production, actually the public version is ready to use.
-If you are looking to enhance the quality of your solutions, RDEBUG can be useful to live track important things.
+If you are looking to enhance the quality of your solutions, RDEBUG can be useful to track important things.

 <br>